Cargo.toml

 • actix: enable Actix Web provider;

-• vite-template-resolver: enable ViteTemplateResolver.
+• vite-template-resolver: enable ViteTemplateResolver (deprecated);

 Vite Setup